Dealer Forms in Utah

-Fill out the Bonded Motor Vehicle Business Application, otherwise known as Form TC-301, to apply for a motor vehicle dealer's license.
+Fill out the Bonded Motor Vehicle Business Application(Form TC-301) to apply for a motor vehicle dealer's license.

-Along with the standard FBI fingerprint card, which you can get from either the MVED or your local police department (you'll need to go to your police department to actually take the fingerprints), you will be asked to provide a fingerprint waiver authorizing the police agency to release any criminal information about you to the MVED.
+Along with the standard FBI fingerprint card, which you can get from either the MVED or your local police department (you'll need to go to your police department to actually take the fingerprints), you will be asked to provide a Waiver (Form TC-465) authorizing the police agency to release any criminal information about you to the MVED.

-The Bond of Motor Vehicle Dealer, Crusher, or Body Shop form shows the MVED that your dealership is bonded as required.
+The Bond of Motor Vehicle Dealer, Crusher, or Body Shop (Form TC-450) shows the MVED that your dealership is bonded as required.

-Submit the Application for Special Plates and Decals with your application to receive two dealer license plates when you first get your dealer's license.
+Submit the Application for Special Plates and Decals (Form TC-142) with your application to receive dealer license plates when you first get your dealer's license.

-The Motor Vehicle Salesperson Application should be filled out by all salespeople working for your dealership.
+The Motor Vehicle Salesperson Application (TC-303) should be filled out by all salespeople working for your dealership.

 All the forms that you might need once you become a licensed motor vehicle dealer are available from the main forms page.
 The list is extensive, but below are the forms you will most commonly use during the course of running a dealership.

-You'll need to provide a temporary permit with any automobile, trailer, or motorcycle you sell so the buyer can drive the vehicle for 30 days while getting permanent license plates.
-You can buy a pad of 25 temporary permits for $200.25 by filling out Form TC-756.
+You'll need to provide a temporary permit with any automobile, trailer, or motorcycle you sell so the buyer can drive the vehicle while waiting for permanent license plates.
+You can buy a pad of 25 temporary permits for $304 by filling out Application for Motor Vehicle Temporary Permits (Form TC-756).
 You can also purchase temporary permits online at the MVED website.

-If you sell a vehicle in Utah that was originally manufactured to be sold outside the United States, both you and the buyer must complete Form TC-353.
+If you sell a vehicle in Utah that was originally manufactured to be sold outside the United States, both you and the buyer must complete Notice to Buyer of Vehicle Initially Delivered for Sale in a Country Other Than the United States (Form TC-353).

-Once your business is up and running, provide a Monthly Report of Sales to the Utah MVED.
+Once your business is up and running, provide a Monthly Report of Sale (Form TC-928) to the Utah MVED.